 How does it work?

-Streaming media technology - video streaming - enables the real time, or on-demand distribution of audio, video and multimedia on the internet.
+Streaming media technology - video streaming - enables the real-time or on-demand distribution of audio, video and multimedia on the internet.
 Streaming media is the simultaneous transfer of digital media (video, voice and data) so that it is received as a continuous real-time stream.
 Streamed data is transmitted by a server application and received and displayed in real-time by client applications such as the Microsoft's Windows Media Player or the QuickTime Player.
 These applications can start displaying video or playing back audio as soon as enough data has been received and stored in the receiving station’s buffer.
-A streamed file is simultaneously downloaded and viewed, but leaves behind no physical file on the viewer's computer.
+A streamed file is simultaneously downloaded and viewed, but it leaves behind no physical file on the viewer's computer.

 What are the Video Streaming benefits?